simonmichael/hledger/doc/SPEC-lots.md

 wrote `{}` and the system fills in the lot's stored cost) and on realised-gain calculations (e.g. via `bal -B`).

+Transfers interact with AVERAGE pools like this:

+- A transfer out of a pool carries the pooled cost, and (like disposal) does not change the remaining pool's running cost.
+- A transfer into a pool re-averages it, exactly like an acquisition at the carried cost; all pool lots' stored costs, including the incoming lot's, are rewritten to the new average (`addTransferredLot` calls `updatePoolOnAcquire`).
+Under AVERAGEALL this is a no-op: the lot never leaves the global pool, so the carried cost equals the pool cost.
+- Pooling is lossy: original lot identity (cost) cannot be reconstructed on transfer back out; only the date and label survive.
+- The displayed transfer fragments keep the carried (source) cost on both sides, matching each other (the same convention as acquisitions, which display the user's literal cost); the destination's post-merge average lives in lot state and appears on later disposals.
+Fragment lot subaccount names follow each side's own method (costless under AVERAGE).
+- A cost written in a transfer-to annotation into an AVERAGE account is not validated against the source lot's cost (the pool's running cost legitimately differs); date and label are still validated.

 ## Lot transactions

 Lot transactions are transactions with lot postings.